adblockplus/adblockpluschrome/README.md

 development environment.
 For that run one of the following commands:

     ./build.py -t chrome devenv
-    ./build.py -t opera devenv
     ./build.py -t safari devenv

 This will create a _devenv.platform_ directory in the repository.
-In Chrome and Opera you should load _devenv.chrome_ or _devenv.opera_ as an unpacked extension directory.
+In Chrome you should load _devenv.chrome_ as an unpacked extension directory.
 After making changes to the source code re-run the command to update the development environment, the extension should reload automatically after a few seconds.

 In Safari you should load _devenv.safari/adblockplussafari.safariextension_ as unpacked extension directory.
 After making changes to the source code re-run the